 Why?
 These two sections are completely interconnected and in this article, we explore how these innovations are transforming the fashion industry today.

-From a brand standpoint, this represents a great opportunity to further engage with customers and reach out to new markets.
+From the standpoint of fashion brands, this represents a great opportunity to further engage with customers and reach out to new markets.

 “Meanwhile, technology is getting faster and smaller, speaking to those same consumers seeking minimalist and seamless, but well-designed options.”

 – Briony Richter, Future of fashion tech: bridging the gap for innovation

 An example of this awareness of sustainibility in the fashion industry is the company CLO Virtual Fashion who creates virtual prototypes in order to decrease the number of samples and reduce the footprint on the planet.

 “Commercialising a completely new generation of textiles as well as bioengineered clothing solutions that are less demanding on the environment is creating more value, while reducing the damage caused by the fashion industry and consumers.”